nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-09-03-priorities.md

 title: "Priorities"
 author: Brian
 ---
 Here is a list of my current priorities for the mesh in order of importance.
 I'll keep this updated.
-If you are wondering why obvious things are missing, it is because they are not a priority to me!
-Other mesh people have different priorities.
+If you are wondering why obvious things are missing, it is because they are not a priority to me.
+Others have different priorities.

 **Tall structure installs**